How it all began ...

 - Metabolism of carbon by ocean life to form shells which eventually form carbon sediments on the ocean floor

-These cycles have been in natural balance for thousands of years with no net change in the concentrations of carbon dioxide in the atmosphere (approximately 280ppm, IPCC AR4).
+These cycles have been in natural balance for thousands of years with no net change in the concentrations of carbon dioxide in the atmosphere.
+However, there is mounting scientific evidence that this balance is changing dramatically, with carbon dioxide concentrations increasing significantly.

 DeforestationCourtesy of the EPA